-Modernization to make Senate more open, more inclusive, more effectivePublished on 4 October 2016 News Releases by Senator Serge Joyal
+Modernization to make Senate more open, more inclusive, more effectivePublished on 4 October 2016 News & Photos by Senator Serge Joyal

 Ottawa, October 4, 2016 – Senate proceedings should be televised and all senators should have the opportunity to participate fully in the Senate’s work, the Special Senate Committee on Modernization said in a report released Tuesday.